benelsen/twitterarchive-jsonextractor/README.md

 ## Usage

-  Copy `extract.js` into your same folder as your Twitter archive (unzip the file they sent you and make sure the new folder is called `tweets`) and run
+  Copy `extract.js` into the same folder as your Twitter archive (unzip the file they sent you and make sure the new folder is called `tweets`) and run

     $ ./extract.js